vhartman/vhartman.github.io/_posts/2025-05-30-opt-scaling.md

 5. Solve the QP.
 6. Compute the original solution via $$x = A\hat{x}$$.

-This is a decent approach if we assume that we have these constraints, and we expect that the constraints are active at the optimal solution.
+This is a decent approach if we assume that we have constraints that bound our lower/upper values of our state (i.e. $$l$$ or $$r$$), or if we can assume that we know the range of our values in the optimal solution.
 If we do not have the constraints $$l$$ or $$r$$, or they are not the same, it can be very helpful to use the linear term $$b$$ as well to ensure that we get constraints as we would like to have them.
 If we do not expect that the constraints are actually active, they still usually give some indication on the magnitude of the various variables.
 In this case, we choose the terms on the diagonal of $$A$$ such that the terms are (after scaling) roughly equal to 1 as mentioned above before.